 Create a view

-Click on the star at the top right of the analysis to save it (1).
-Enter the information necessary to create it: name (compulsory), description (optional, the latter will allow you to understand the details of what is hidden behind the view), default view or not (see below).
+Click on the star at the top right of the analysis to save your view (1).
+Enter the information required to create it: name (required), description (optional, this will allow you to understand the details of what is behind the view), default view or not (see below).

 Once you have validated the creation of the view, it will appear in the level 3 menu, instead of the standard analysis.
-Click on the chevron next to the name of the analysis to display all the views available for this analysis (2).
+Click on the chevron next to the analysis name to display all the views available for this analysis (2).